How to Increase Running Stamina For Beginners – 12 Ways

 Think of it this way: you wouldn’t try to lift the heaviest weight in the gym on your first day, right?
 The same goes for running.
 Your muscles, tendons, and joints need time to adjust to the new impact.

 That’s where the rule of gradual progress comes into the picture.
-Try to ignore this rule and you’ll only end up hurting yourself.
-And that’s not what you want for sure.
+Skip this step, and you’re likely to end up with an injury.

 How Long Does it Take?